Which Canon RF wide angle lens to choose?

 |

-Available in December 2023, the Canon RF-S 10-18 mm f/4.5-6.3 IS STM is a trusted ultra-wide-angle zoom lens.
-With a focal length of 10-18mm (equivalent to 16-29mm full frame), you can capture very wide perspectives.
+Available since December 2023, the Canon RF-S 10-18 mm f/4.5-6.3 IS STM is an affordable ultra-wide-angle zoom lens.
+With a focal length of 10-18mm (equivalent to about 16-29mm in full-frame terms), you can capture very wide perspectives.
 Its variable aperture between f/4.5 and f/6.3, combined with built-in image stabilisation, makes it a powerful lens.
 It offers very good sharpness, good uniformity and good control of chromatic aberrations.
 It also has a 0.5x magnification ratio, which allows for interesting close-ups.

 In terms of size, the lens is very compact and light, so you can easily take it with you wherever you go.
 When it comes to video, its main assets are its efficient and silent autofocus and stabilisation.
 Landscape, architecture, real estate and street photographers will love this lens.